robjustice/soshdboot/README.md

 # Build

 The following tools are used and included in the 'build' folder:
---ca65 assembler
+-ca65 assembler
---ld65 linker
+-ld65 linker
---a3driverutil.py
+-a3driverutil.py
---Applecommander
+-Applecommander
---bootloader.py
+-bootloader.py

 I have included my clunky windows make file, does the job for me.
 Tidied it up a bit with some ideas from qkumba's one in 4cade, thanks.
 You might need to update the paths in winmake to suit.